AdobeDocs/target.en/help/main/c-integrating-target-with-mac/cja/target-reporting-in-cja.md

    >
    >The reporting source cannot be changed after a [!DNL Target] activity goes live.

-1. Select a sandbox.

-   Select the [!DNL Adobe Experience Platform] sandbox that matches the data you use for [!DNL Customer Journey Analytics] reporting.
+1. Select the [!DNL Adobe Experience Platform] sandbox that matches the data you use for [!DNL Customer Journey Analytics] reporting.
 You see only the sandboxes that you have access to in this drop-down list.
 If one or more of the sandboxes you have access to is missing from the list, verify that you have access to the sandbox.
 Contact [Customer Care](/help/main/cmp-resources-and-contact-information.md#reference_ACA3391A00EF467B87930A450050077C) if you continue to see issues.

    ![Select sandbox option](/help/main/c-integrating-target-with-mac/cja/assets/sandbox.png)

-1. Select a data view.

-   The data view is the functional equivalent of an [!DNL Analytics] report suite for [!DNL Customer Journey Analytics] reporting.
-You see only data views in the selected sandbox that you have access to.

-1. Specify the activity goal.
+1. Specify the goal metric.
+Choose one of the following options:

-   Select a success metric to use as a goal for each activity.
-You can choose one of the [!DNL Target] conversion metrics or use a [!DNL Customer Journey Analytics] metric.
+   * **[!UICONTROL Conversion]**: Choose the action your audience must take to indicate the goal has been reached.
+[Learn more about success metrics](/help/main/c-activities/r-success-metrics/success-metrics.md).

-   For [!UICONTROL Auto-Allocate] activities, select **[!UICONTROL Use a CJA Metric]**, then choose a [!DNL Customer Journey Analytics] metric or calculated metric from the selected data view. [!UICONTROL Auto-Allocate] uses this metric as the optimization criterion, the model runs on [!DNL Customer Journey Analytics] data, and continues to refresh performance data on the regular cadence used for [!DNL Customer Journey Analytics] reporting.
+   * **[!UICONTROL Use a Customer Journey Analytics metric]**: Choose a [!DNL Customer Journey Analytics] metric or calculated metric from the selected data view.
+This metric serves as the optimization criterion.
+The model runs on [!DNL Customer Journey Analytics] data and refreshes performance data at the same cadence used for [!DNL Customer Journey Analytics] reporting.

    ![Use a Customer Journey Analytics metric option under Goal Metric](/help/main/c-integrating-target-with-mac/cja/assets/goal-metric.png)